Geographical indication: Rural development effects

-The recognition and protection on the markets of the names of these products allows the community of producers to invest in maintaining the specific qualities of the product on which the reputation is built.
-Most importantly, as the reputation spreads beyond borders and demand grows, investment may be directed to the sustainability of the environment where these products originate and are produced.
-In the International Trade Centre's "Guide to Geographical Indications: Linking Products and their Origins", authors Daniele Giovannucci, Professor Tim Josling, William Kerr, Bernard O'Connor and May T. Yeung clearly assert that geographical indications are by no means a panacea for the difficulties of rural development.
-They can however offer a comprehensive framework for rural development, since they can positively encompass issues of economic competitiveness, stakeholder equity, environmental stewardship, and socio-cultural value.
-The application of circular economy will ensure socio-economic returns in the long-run to avoid growth at an environmental cost.
-This approach for GI development may also allow for investment together with promoting the reputation of the product along the lines of sustainability when and where possible.
+The recognition and protection of the names of these products allows the community of producers to invest in maintaining the specific qualities of the product on which the reputation is built.
+Resulting investments may be directed to the sustainability of the environment where these products originate and are produced.
+GI's can offer a comprehensive framework for rural development, since they can positively encompass issues of economic competitiveness, stakeholder equity, environmental stewardship, and socio-cultural value.

 Rural development impacts from geographical indications, referring to environmental protection, economic development and social well-being, can be: